Person

 Punters Design System

-Build a design system from scratch to be adopted by the product team to streamline their workflow.
+Building a design system from scratch so the product team could work faster.

 Design System